ibexa/documentation-developer/docs/guide/search/criteria_reference/simplemeasurementattribute_criterion.md

 # SimpleMeasurementAttribute Criterion

-The `SimpleMeasurementAttribute` Search Criterion searches for products by the minimum of their measurement (single) attribute.
+The `SimpleMeasurementAttribute` Search Criterion searches for products by the value of their measurement (single) attribute.

 ## Arguments